reigenatk/rpg-game/devlog.md

 Also the `knock cutscene to play` field is just the name of the cutscene that plays when we knock.
 Leave blank if not a door.

+# Things to do if you want to make another scene
+Warning- its kinda complicated.
+Didn't really design the game with making scenes being an easy process in mind, oopsies.

+- Create a new enum in Enums.cs, also create the `hasEntered` followed by the name of your scene variable. **Make sure that the scene name and the enum are the exact same!** Since we rely on parsing strings to enum.

+- Add an entry to LevelLoader, both the initial zoom and also the enum of the scene itself.
+It's the first two lists, pretty obvious where it is.
+And specify default spawn location if desired.

+- Create a Scriptable Object for tilemap properties, populate the Origin X, Origin Y, Grid width and height fields.
+Hook that up to the list in GridPropertiesManager, and also to the "Is Map" and "NPCObstacle" tilemaps.

+- Specify the offset of the tilemap in NPCManager's `Tilemap Offsets` list.
+Important!
+Without this, NPC movement will not work (or without the stuff above, too, as I spent 45 min trying to debug one time)

+- Hopefully it works!?

 # Time

 Game Time scale: